Teaching Kids How to Be Grateful Through Activities

-Thanksgiving is not the only time we can express gratitude and thankfulness.
-It is so important to show and practice thankfulness in our day-to-day lives.
-As parents, teachers, caregivers, and other professionals who work with children and students, it is critical to teach children the meaning of gratitude from a young age.
-A grateful child who is raised knowing how to feel and express a sense of gratitude grows up to be a well-rounded individual, with a greater level of mindfulness, self-efficacy, and interpersonal skills.
-In fact, there are several, scientifically-proven benefits of practicing gratitude that serve as tremendous motivation to instill gratitude in your children.
+Thanksgiving isn’t the only time we should express gratitude and thankfulness—it’s vital to show and practice thankfulness in our day-to-day lives.
+As parents, teachers, caregivers, and other professionals who work with children and students, it’s critical to teach children the value of gratitude from a young age.

 Before we highlight activities and gratitude games for kids, let’s look at the benefits of being grateful.

 The Value of Gratitude for Kids

 Gratitude Enhances Empathy

-According to a 2012 study conducted by the University of Kentucky, grateful people are more likely to engage in a prosocial manner, even in the face of aggression, negative feedback, or unkindness.
+Research suggests grateful people are more likely to engage in a positive manner, even in the face of aggression, negative feedback, or unkindness, according to a 2012 study conducted by the University of Kentucky.
 They were less likely to retaliate against others who had wronged them, expressing more empathy and sensitivity toward them.

 Gratitude Improves Physical Health